Cimpress-MCP/cxflow-container/README.md

 Is it weird to give an example of using Gitlab pipelines in a Github repository?
 Yes.
 So why am I doing it?
 Because Github is where we keep all of our world-public repositories, and consistency is important.

+## Note for Github/Bitbucket

+This repository is intended for usage with Gitlab, but CxFlow itself also integrates with Github and Bitbucket.
+To reconfigure CxFlow to work with Github/Bitbucket, simply replace the application.yml file with the appropriate one: application.yml.github or application.yml.bitbucket.

+Unfortunately, we don't yet have an example of building the docker container and pushing it to AWS with Bitbucket pipelines or Github Actions, so you'll have to figure that part out yourself.
+Hopefully, the [.gitlab-ci.yml](.gitlab-ci.yml) file will get you started.

 ## Overview

 This repository uses Docker in a Gitlab Pipeline to build a container and push it up to ECR, as well as fetch and push static secrets to ECR.